mozilla-it/sumo/README.md

 The Google Analytics API has a processing latency of 24-48 hours, https://support.google.com/analytics/answer/1070983?hl=en To prevent volatile numbers in the last 48 hours, the daily Google Analytics job retrieves data with a 48 hour lag.

+### Product Insights
+Sentiment analysis on Twitter tweets and Kitsune questions.
+Pull data from GTrends for SUMO.
+The package uses an unofficial library, PyTrends, to pull data from GTrends.

 ## Installing / Getting started

 The scripts are intended to be run on a Google Cloud Project with necessary account permissions.